kaishxu/kaishxu.github.io/_pages/about.md

 I am interested in Clinical Natural Language Processing (Clinical NLP) and Conversational AI.
 Recently, I focus on the following topics:
 - **<font color=red>Interpretable medical dialogue systems</font>** involving diagnosis, prescriptions, concultations, etc. I am committed to enabling machines to function as trustworthy and reliable clinicians;
-- Other healthcare applications empowered by Large Language Models (LLMs).
-My focus lies on their interpretability and safety;
+- Other applications empowered by Large Language Models (LLMs).
+My focus lies on their safety and alignment;
 - Human-aligned reasoning with LLMs.

 Recent News